Recycle BC

-Curbside recycling
+Overview

 Recycle BC manages recycling collected from 156 communities which include 1.8 million households (98% of British Columbia's population).
 In 13 of these communities, Recycle BC also manages the collection of materials directly from households.
 The remaining communities receive curbside and multi-family recycling collection paid for by Recycle BC.
 Items accepted by the program can differ depending on the community, but typically include paper, cardboard, plastic containers, metal containers, cartons, paper cups.
 Some areas also have separate bins for the collection of glass bottles and jars; however, they are only accepted at depots in most areas.
 Collected plastics are processed within the province through a contract with Green by Nature.

 The three major newspaper companies in British Columbia (Postmedia Network, Black Press and Glacier Media) have refused to pay their fees, resulting in the provincial government sending the publishers warning notices in 2016.
 In 2017, News Media Canada created their own stewardship plan, which uses operational elements of the Recycle BC system to recycle newsprint.

 A pilot project was conducted in Coquitlam from May – August 2018 to recycle squeeze tubes, making it the first city in North America to accept the item through curbside recycling.